mintster/nixmash-spring/README.md

 ##Installation##

+The application supports an H2 Profile (default) and a MySQL Profile.
+To run JPA Console app use **$gradle jpa:bootRun.** To run MVC Web app use **$gradle mvc:bootRun.** The Tomcat Server Port is set for **8084** (set in the MVC _application.properties_ file) so go to **http://localhost:8084** to view the app in your browser.

+##Database Configuration##

-Run the _setup.mysql_ script in the /doc/install directory to populate the database for using MySQL.
+To use MySQL run _setup.mysql_ script in the /doc/install directory to populate the database.
 Update Datasource connection properties in _/resources/META-INF/spring/mysql.properties_ file.
-The tests in both JPA and MVC modules use a database.hbm2ddl.auto create-drop setting and should run with a simple $gradle jpa:test or $gradle mvc:test.
 The H2 create-data script for the tests is located in _/resources/db._

 ##References##